pierreDev33/crawler.ninja/README.md

   - Too many issues with winston, use Bunyan for the logs
   - Refactor how to set the urls in the crawl option : simple url, an array of urls or of json option objects.
   - Review the doc aka README
-  - Review how to manage the timeout in function of the site to crawl.
-If too many timeouts, the crawler will change the settings in order to decrease request concurrency.
+  - Review how to manage the timeouts in function of the site to crawl.
+If too many timeouts for one domain, the crawler will change the settings in order to decrease request concurrency.
+If errors persist, the crawler will stop to crawl this domain.
+  - Add support for a black list of domain.